 At HHS, we understand that the earth’s resources are a precious commodity and by reducing our environmental impact, we can help make a difference in protecting the resources we have left.
 In honor of Earth Day and National Laundry and Linen Week, we’d like to share insight into our Linen Utilization Management (LUM) service line and how it has helped improve sustainability efforts for the partners we serve.

-Our LUM program, introduced in late 2014, was designed to help hospitals increase efficiency and create a more sustainable approach to resource utilization.
+Our LUM program, introduced in 2015, was designed to help hospitals increase efficiency and create a more sustainable approach to resource utilization.
 By incorporating LUM into their current linen and laundry services, dozens of our partners throughout the United States have been able to reduce their linen usage by more than 22 millions pounds.

 This notable reduction in linen usage, achieved by bringing transparency to linen processing and closely monitoring the use and disposal of linen, has had a considerable effect on the sustainability of each program and reduction of each facility’s carbon footprint.